-A statewide articulation meeting was held on Thursday, March 29th, 2007 at Mississippi State University's Bost Extension Center.
-The meeting was facilitated by representatives from Mississippi Department of Education (MDE), the Mississippi Community College Board (MCCB), the
+A statewide articulation meeting was held on Thursday, March 29th, 2007 at Mississippi State

+University's Bost Extension Center.
+The meeting was facilitated by representatives from

+Mississippi Department of Education (MDE), the Mississippi Community College Board (MCCB), the

-Chief Career-Technical Officers and Deans Association (CCTODA), and staff of the Research & Curriculum Unit (RCU) of Mississippi State University.
+& Curriculum Unit (RCU) of Mississippi State University.
 Approximately 120 secondary and postsecondary faculty from various programs participated in the day-long event, designed to help identify program areas with potential for articulated credit.